High resolution satellite data - PIX4Dfields

 Warning: DO NOT DELETE IMAGES AFTER DOWNLOADING.
 Images can only be downloaded once.
 If you delete the images after downloading, a new purchase will be required.

-Working with the image
+Using the downloaded image

 After downloading, the image is ready for use.